 Wonderfully light and flavourful old-fashioned potato rolls, made from a vintage recipe that uses mashed potatoes and potato cooking water, for perfectly moist rolls.
 Makes a large batch, so perfect for the holidays!

-I made these rolls for my own (Canadian) Thanksgiving back in October and I really enjoyed them, so I thought I’d share for the upcoming US Thanksgiving and the holiday season.
-These Rustic Potato Rolls aren’t the prettiest, perfectly-shaped rolls, but they have so much to recommend them, I think you’ll be willing to over-look that :)
+These rustic potato rolls aren’t perfectly-shaped rolls, but they have so much to recommend them, I think you’ll be willing to over-look that :)

 These rolls have freshly mashed potatoes and potato cooking water as their base.
 They bake up in to wonderfully light rolls, with a wonderful flavour and texture.
 They are beautifully moist inside, with a wonderfully, lightly crisp and crackly outside!